section-engineering-education/engineering-education/content/articles/how-to-build-a-vue-app-with-flask-sqlite-backend-using-docker/index.md

 The above command will start the two services.
 After the two services are started, proceed to <http://localhost:8080> to interact with the app.

-After interacting with the app, You can stop the container by pressing `CRTL + C` .
+After interacting with the app, you can stop the container by pressing `CRTL + C` .
 You can also share the docker image with friends to showcase what you have built.

 ### Conclusion
 In this article, we have created a Vue.js app that consumes a restful Flask API.
 To widen your knowledge on the tools used throughout the article, the following resources are recommended: